awsdocs/aws-deepracer-developer-guide/doc_source/deepracer-troubleshooting-charge-vehicle-battery-first-time.md

-# How to Charge the AWS DeepRacer Drive Module Battery?<a name="deepracer-troubleshooting-charge-vehicle-battery-first-time"></a>
+# How to Charge the AWS DeepRacer Drive Module Battery<a name="deepracer-troubleshooting-charge-vehicle-battery-first-time"></a>

 Follow the steps below to charge your AWS DeepRacer drive module battery: